raffael-daltoe/PFE-cva6/README.md

 ```
 $ make sim MEM_PATH=<path to .mem file>
 ```
-For instance, if you want to run the **mnist** application, you will have to run :
+For instance, if you want to run the `mnist_adac` application, you will have to run :
 ```
-$ make sim MEM_PATH=sw/build/mnist.mem
+$ make sim MEM_PATH=sw/build/mnist_adac.mem
 ```

 **This command:**